SephHawkins/UnchartedTerritory/GameDesignDoc.md

 player.
 The player must dodge or shoot the asteroids.
 Alien spaceships will move onto the screen and attack the player in different ways.
 The player must dodge the attacks and can shoot the aliens.

 After a certain amount of time, the asteroids and aliens will leave, and there will be a boss fight.
-The boss will be stationary at the top of the screen, and will fire a variety of attacks at the player.
-If the player defeats the boss, the game will begin at the beginning, with the player retaining their lives and score, but with everything faster.
+The boss will be at the top of the screen, and will fire a variety of attacks at the player.
+The boss fight will be next to impossible, but if the player wins, they will win the game.

+Have fun!

 ##Things in the Game
-1. The player
-	* The player will control a spaceship at the bottom of the screen, which will be represented by a spaceship image
+2. Basic Aliens
+	*The basic aliens will fly across the screen firing at the player
-2. Alien Spaceships
+2. Diving Aliens
-	*There will be two different kinds of alien spaceships, represented by different UFO type images *The first type will fly straight across the screen, firing basic projectiles at the player *The second type will dive down from the top, firing missiles before shooting off in a random direction
+	*The diving aliens will dive from the top, drop a missile, and fly off at a random direction
+3. Bullets
+	*The bullets will fire down or up, depending on whether an enemy or player shot them *They will destroy whatever they collide with
+3. Missiles
+	*The missiles will fall down, and explode when they hit the bottom of the screen *If the explosion hits the player, the player will die
-3. Weaponry
+3. Laser
-	*There will be two different kinds of weapons in the game *The first is a basic bullet, which travels in a straight line and damages its target on impact *The second is a missile, which flys in a straight line but explodes, doing extra damage if it hits anything or when it reaches the bottom of the screen
+	*The laser will be stationary
+	*Sometimes it will be invisible, or charging (red), and do no damage *If the player is hit by the blue laser, the player will die
 4. Asteroids
-	*Asteroids will fall from the top of the screen straight down *Some asteroids will be larger, and break into smaller ones when they are damaged
+	*Asteroids will fall from the top of the screen straight down *Some asteroids will be larger
 5. Boss Alien Ship
 	*There will be one boss in the game
-	*The boss will have both normal kinds of weapons, and a unique beam weapon of its own *The beam weapon creates a line that will destroy anything in it until it fades
+ 	*The boss will move at first, and then be stationary *It will fire bullets and a laser at the player
+ 	*It will take 100 hits to kill the boss

 ##Control Scheme
 1. The left and right arrowkeys or A and D will be used to move the player's ship to the left and right, respectively
-2. The Ctrl key will be used to fire bullets at the enemies
+2. The Spacebar will be used to fire bullets at the enemies
-3. The Shift key will be used to fire missiles at the enemies
 4. The P key will be used to pause the game

 ##Score
 The score can change in the following ways:
 1. Shooting an asteroid +1 point
-2. Shooting a large asteroid +3 points
-3. Shooting a basic alien ship +5 points
-4. Shooting a divebombing alien ship +5 point
-5. Destroying a divebombing alien ship +10 points
 5. Shooting a falling missile +1 point
+1. Shooting a falling bullet +1 point
+2. Shooting a large asteroid +2 points
+3. Shooting a basic alien ship +3 points
+4. Shooting a divebombing alien ship +3 point
 6. Shooting the boss alien ship +5 points
-7. Destroying the boss ship +50 points
+7. Destroying the boss ship +500 points
-8. Losing a life -10 points
+8. Losing a life -5 points

 ##Lives
 The player will contain an int that will measure the number of lives that they have left